LINBIT/drbd-reactor/src/plugin/promoter.md

 reboot).
 Start/stop actions are interpreted as systemd units and handled as such.
 Other service mangers/scripts are supported by starting the action with an absolute path.

+The configuration can contain a setting that specifies that resources are stopped whenever the plugin exits (e.g., on service restart).

 ## DRBD resource configuration

 Make sure the resource has the following options set: